likthvishal/CalorieAdvisor_GENAI_DOCTOR/README.md

 The app provides calorie and nutrient breakdown, including percentages of carbohydrates, proteins, fats, and fibers.
 Insights on whether the meal is balanced, including recommendations based on nutrient distribution.
 ## Project Structure
-**app.py:** Main application file that sets up the Streamlit UI, handles image input, and displays the nutritional analysis.
+- **app.py:** Main application file that sets up the Streamlit UI, handles image input, and displays the nutritional analysis.

-**requirements.txt:** Contains all necessary dependencies.
+- **requirements.txt:** Contains all necessary dependencies.

-**.env:** Stores API key for accessing Google Gemini Pro Vision API.
+- **.env:** Stores API key for accessing Google Gemini Pro Vision API.

+## Example Use Cases
+- **Healthy Meal Assessment: Use the app to evaluate if your meal is balanced.**
+- **Calorie Monitoring: Track calorie intake by uploading images of daily meals.**
+- **Nutrient Tracking: Receive detailed nutrient breakdowns to help adjust dietary choices.**